Director & Founder, Melinda

 Bush Kindy Facilitator & Forest School Leader, Adam

-Adam is also the founder of Eco Explorers, and a Forest School Leader (FSI 2018) who has been delivering bush programs to families for over seven years.
+Adam is one of the founding members of Eco Explorers, and a Forest School Leader (FSI 2018) who has been delivering bush programs to families since we began in 20216.
 With skills in bushcraft and knowledge of bush foods learned from Aboriginal Elders, Adam wants to pass on these skills to the next generation.

 He spent his childhood living and camping in the bush; climbing mountains, exploring rivers, learning to fish, track, make fires and to simply… just ‘be’ at one in nature.
 He has a background in Outdoor Education and enjoys camping, bushcraft, rock climbing, and meditation.